This spiced ginger tea is more than a relaxing after-dinner beverage — it can also aid in digestion! Simply simmer, strain, and serve.

 After brewing, make sure to let your tea fully cool.
 Then, store in an airtight container in the refrigerator for up to a week.
 When you’re ready to enjoy, you can reheat the tea gently on the stove.

 Other healthy drink recipes

 Looking for more homemade beverages to sip?
 You don’t need to spend tons of money on store-bought teas or sparkling water!
 Instead, try a few of these tasty recipes I think you’ll enjoy:

 When you’ve tried this tea, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 1 teaspoon cumin seeds

 - 1 1-inch piece of fresh ginger (peeled and cut into 4 slices)

 - 1/2 teaspoon vanilla extract

-- Add orange zest and vanilla extract and simmer another 5 to 10 minutes.
-Strain, then add sweetener and garnish with lemon, if desired.
+- Add the orange zest and vanilla extract, then simmer for another 5 to 10 minutes.